watthanan-jat/SCIM211-Simulation-Modelling/README.md

 This repository is your home base for the course.
 You will find the weekly schedule, lab sheets, starter notebooks, report templates, data files, and Python code stubs here.

-The course is built around one continuing project: the **Coffee Shop Simulation Project**.
+The lab for this course is built around one continuing project: the **Coffee Shop Simulation Project**.
 We start with a simple real-world question, such as "How long do customers wait?", then gradually add randomness, queues, decisions, data analysis, and recommendations.

 ## What This Course Is About
 Simulation is a way to study systems that are difficult to solve exactly.
 Instead of only writing formulas, we build a model, run experiments, and use the results to understand what might happen.

 In this course, you will practise how to: